 If you want a durable latex mattress, look for those that have got the comfort, transition, and support layers made from Dunlop latex.
 Be sure to ask a salesperson about the types of latex each layer of a mattress is made from before purchasing to get a good idea of its potential durability.
 Dunlop mattresses are more expensive, but they are worth the investment.

 Pets can damage a latex bed with their sharp claws and teeth.
 They may also soil it with their urine and feces, which can be difficult to clean.
 If you must allow your pets on the bed, use a waterproof mattress protector and put a blanket over the mattress to protect it.

 Your best bet is not to allow them on the bed at all to prevent any damage.

 A higher ILD number means a firmer mattress, which is more durable.
-Although many manufacturers don’t disclose the density or ILD values of their mattresses, you can make a decent approximation by using the feel and firmness ratings.
+Although many manufacturers don’t disclose their mattresses’ density or ILD values, you can make a decent approximation by using the feel and firmness ratings.

 Foam density is especially important if you´re a heavier sleeper because the extra weight can cause deeper compression and impact the lifespan of your latex mattress.

 Not all latex mattresses are created equal.
 Before you buy, compare the prices and features of different brands to find the best one for your needs.
 While some mattresses are more expensive than others, you get what you pay for and a high-quality latex bed is worth the investment.

 Some manufacturers offer a trial period during which you can return the mattress if you’re unsatisfied.
 Make sure you understand the terms and conditions of the return policy before you buy.
 This will help you make an informed decision about whether or not to buy a new mattress.

 With proper care and maintenance, latex mattresses can last for many years.
 By following these tips, you can help to ensure that your mattress provides you with years of comfort and support.